Sweet Potato Kale Hash Recipe With a Fried Egg

 - The eggs are done cooking once the whites are just set (the yolk will still be runny).

-- Sprinkle the egg with some freshly ground pepper, drizzle with some sriracha (completely optional), and enjoy immediately!
+- Sprinkle the egg with freshly ground pepper, drizzle with some sriracha (completely optional), and enjoy immediately!

 Pin This Sweet Potato Kale Hash with a Fried Egg!